 - You can make it HEALTHIER than pre-packaged.

-- I can make it either light or dark, depending on the recipe.
+- You can make it either light or dark, depending on what you need.

 - It works the same in every recipe!

 That last one would have been a deal-breaker.
-If this homemade recipe didn’t work out, there would be no point in making it, right?
+If this homemade brown sugar didn’t work the same in my recipes, there would be no point in making it, right?

-Except that it DOES work – in every recipe I’ve ever made – so it makes sense to keep on making it myself!
+Except that it DOES work – in every recipe I’ve ever made – so it makes sense to keep on making brown sugar myself!

 - White sugar